-Decision of 8 February 1996, Case Number 4/94, CACVEC, Competition Council Annual Report 1996, at p 113.
+35 Decision of 8 February 1996, Case Number 4/94, CACVEC, Competition Council Annual Report 1996, at p.
+113.

-The exemption was granted only for three years.
+36 The exemption was granted for only three years.

-Decision of 13 July 2000, Case Number 2/99, Unicer II, Competition Council Annual Report 2000, at p 127; Decision of 13 July 2000, Case Number 3/99, Centralcer II, Competition Council Annual Report 2000, at p 63.
+37 Decision of 13 July 2000, Case Number 2/99, Unicer II, Competition Council Annual Report 2000, at p.
+127; Decision of 13 July 2000, Case Number 3/99, Centralcer II, Competition Council Annual Report 2000, at p.
+63.

-Decision of 23 July 2006, Case Number 14/01, SIC/PT Multimedia/TV Cabo, Competition Authority Annual Report 2006, at p 35.
+38 Decision of 23 July 2006, Case Number 14/01, SIC/PT Multimedia/TV Cabo, Competition Authority Annual Report 2006, at p.
+35.

-of agrochemical products entered into by Bayer Cropscience.
-The covenant prohibited the distributor to, directly or indirectly, promote, sale, store or develop any similar activity with agrochemical products from a competitor, receiving in return a bonus established in the distribution agreement.
+In 2007, pursuant to a claim presented by a distributor, the Competition Authority analyzed a no-compete obligation included in distribution agreements of agrochemical products entered into by Bayer Cropscience.39 The covenant prohibited the distributor to, directly or indirectly, promote, sale, store, or develop any similar activity with agrochemical products from a competitor, receiving in return a bonus established in the distribution agreement.
 Because the obligation had never been effective, and Bayer assumed the commitment to amend the distribution agreements in order to eliminate such covenant not to compete, the Competition Authority closed the case, indicating, however, that such covenant was unlawful.